lmathur98/OneNeuron_Statistics_Assignment/README.md

-# OneNeuron-Statistics-Assignment
+# OneNeuron-Statistics-Assignments
-These are OneNeuron's Statistics Assignment.
+These are OneNeuron's Statistics Assignments.